-Coming well prepared for an interview can be a tricky task.
-Ken Harbourne, managing director of Wallace Myers, gives us a few tips on how to succeed in Kristof Kolodzinsky's podcast.
+Preparing for an interview can be a tricky task.
+Ken Harbourne, managing director at Wallace Myers International, provides us with a few tips on “How to succeed” in Kristof Kolodzinsky's podcast.

 1. Make a good first impression

-Making a bad first impression will probably plummet your chances of getting the job that you want.
-Here are a few basics that need to be on point for your first meeting with an interviewer.
+A bad first impression will probably spoil your chances of getting that job.
+Here are a few basic guidelines you need to follow for your 1st interview section.

 • For video interviews, have a sober background.

-2. Find what your interviewer is looking for
+2. Find out what your interviewer is looking for.

-A good idea would be to go through all the job requirements line by line.
-Then find a practical example on how you would perform for the task that is required.
-That way, instead of waiting to be asked competency-based question, you can jump in in the conversation, which will make you look more spontaneous and experienced.
+To start, you could go through all the job requirements line by line, and then find a practical example on how you would perform for the task.
+That way, instead of waiting to be asked competency-based questions, you can jump into the conversation, which will make you look more spontaneous and experienced.

 A good way to structure your answer could be using the STAR model.
-If you are not familiar with it, here is a link explaining how it works: "STAR Model"
+If you are not familiar with it, the link provides a way to learn how it works - "STAR Model"